 A FEMININE WAY

-Radha clarifies: ‘In Tantra (and in meditation Ed.) we learn non doing, to let it happen: we get in touch with our senses and we understand that we are good as we are.
+Radha clarifies: ‘In Tantra (and in meditation Ed.) we learn non-doing, to let it happen: we get in touch with our senses and we understand that we are good as we are.
 Tantra is not only understood as sexual energy, but also as a conscious acceptance of everything life proposes’.
-For this reason it’s a way that gives great importance to the transformational feminine power; not only in the physiological meaning, but also as a mental attitude.
+For this reason, it’s a way that gives great importance to the transformational feminine power; not only in the physiological meaning, but also as a mental attitude.
 ‘If, in fact, Hatha Yoga, in the way Patanjali has transmitted us through his Yoga Sutra, has a male approach to life (it’s the way of will power, that teaches to contain and control with awareness thanks to an absolute discipline), Tantra is the way of surrendering: it’s about indulging with awareness.
 In modern psychological terms, it could be said that Hata Yoga is extrovert while Tantra is introvert.
-In Tantra all desires are allowed and should be satisfied as vehicle to go beyond, every energy becomes a help to evolve.
-‘That’s why it is dangerous: it’s easy to lose yourself in sexual energy, it’s an instinctive and innate wish in everyone of us’ Radha warns us.
+In Tantra all desires are allowed and should be satisfied as a vehicle to go beyond, every energy becomes a help to evolve.
+‘That’s why it is dangerous: it’s easy to lose yourself in sexual energy, it’s an instinctive and innate wish in every one of us’ Radha warns us.

-The purpose of Tantra is the same of Yoga: to enter in contact with our own inner emptiness, a void ‘full of richness and space’.
-Like Yoga, Tantra invites us to be witness of our actions, contemplating (from latin cum+templum, i.e. – observe the object putting it in a temple- with respect).
+The purpose of Tantra is the same as Yoga: to enter in contact with our own inner emptiness, a void ‘full of richness and space’.
+Like Yoga, Tantra invites us to witness our actions, contemplating (from Latin cum+templum, i.e. – observe the object putting it in a temple- with respect).
 This contemplation can be trained in every daily action: when we walk, when we eat and, above all, when we make love.
 ‘But it is fundamental to understand that the ability to feel our energy does not depend on the partner: the partner is only the spark that can turn on our fire’.
 Working with sexuality we go closer to our own center: it’s a journey back to ourselves through the other, thanks to which we can learn to humbly love ourselves… […]